durbadal8617/Human-Violence-Detection-Model/README.md

 accuracy in classifying video sequences into the two categories.
 The proposed system can be integrated into real-time surveillance frameworks to enable automated violence detection and assist security personnel in timely intervention.

+#Violence and Nonviolenvce datasets are available on kaggle.